palackjo/lecture_examples_python/README.md

 These are needed to be able to compare the actual results with desired results.
 The actual results of an execution of each script are in that subdirectory.
 The testing script can be used by giving it the parameter "create" or "compare".

+## Documentation
+There are two versions of the documentation.
+A tex-version can be found in this directory, whilst there also is a word-version which can be found beneath the directory in "Word_Files".
+Both versions also have a pdf-output, which is oftenly updated.
+It might be that the word-version is a bit newer than the tex-version, because the word file is also used as a draft.